Genealogy - Familienforschung - Généalogie

 Thairé, Charente-Maritime

 A document of 1745 proves that Philippe lived in Besançon with his mother Catherine for a while.
-He moved on to Thonon (Haute-Savoie) where his son Pierre-Louis was born in 1748.
-Later he lived in La Grave (Hautes Alpes) and finally settled down in St. Maurice, Valais before 1797.
+He moved on to Thonon (Haute-Savoie) where his son Pierre-Louis Dirac was born in 1748.
+Later he lived in La Grave (Hautes Alpes) and finally the family settled down in St. Maurice, Valais before 1797.
 Most of Philippe Dirac's descendants still live in St. Maurice up to this day.
 Family members are found, however, all over Switzerland (Geneva, Basel, Zurich, Berne area), in England, the United States and in Denmark.
-The most famous member of the family is the physicist and Nobel Prize winner Paul Adrien Maurice Dirac who was born in England and died in Florida.
+The most famous member of that family branch is the physicist and Nobel Prize winner Paul Adrien Maurice Dirac who was born in England and died in Florida.

 With such a rare family name, genealogy is great fun.
 Almost all people with the name of Dirac we found during our research are related to us and fit perfectly well into our family tree.
 There are however a few exceptions: